JulianJurkoic/DE_interview/README.md

 * The destination table will be created and data be inserted when you run the python script (after debugging and adding features)
 ---
 * Please feel free to use the internet and any LLM's, such as chatgpt.
+* Note: this is more about seeing your thought process and how you work than getting the right answer quickly.
+Talk through your thought process, tell us your plan before you do anything.

 ## Interview
 We're running this through vscode liveshare.
 You will be able to make changes to files, but will need to tell us to run the script when you've made changes.